 - Travel costs from nearest airport/train station to the farm.
 We offer transfers at additional cost (see above).

-A walking and wine tasting tour in this part of the world is a very special experience…the best way to discover why our guests come back year after year is to visit in person.
+A walking, writing and wine tasting tour in this part of the world is a very special experience…the best way to discover why our guests come back year after year is to visit in person.

 So seize this exceptional opportunity to spend a few nights with us NOW…to help you make your trip a special one, please let us know you are coming by making a reservation.
-E-mail us on welcome2gascony[at]gmail.com to check availability with “Walking and Wine Tasting” as the subject heading.
+E-mail us on welcome2gascony[at]gmail.com to check availability with “Walking, writing and Wine Tasting” as the subject heading.

 A warm welcome awaits you amidst the Saint Mont, Armagnac and Madiran vineyards in the sun-blessed south-west of France!

-To make sure you do not miss out on any last-minute reductions or early-bird deals on the walking and wine tasting weekends, you can subscribe to my MPower Me e-Magazine.
+To make sure you do not miss out on any last-minute reductions or early-bird deals on the walking, writing and wine tasting weekends, you can subscribe to my mailing list.
 Subscribing will provide you with an opportunity to escape for 10 magical minutes or a virtual visit to the south of France.
-When you subscribe, you will receive a free copy of my ebook You ARE Good Enough – a 10 Step Strategy to Stop Sabotaging Yourself.
+When you subscribe, you will receive a free copy of my article 10 Steps to Instant Self-Confidence.